mam10eks/clickbait-spoiling-archive/README.md

-# tira-git: Evaluation as a Service on Confidential Data With Git
+# TIRA over Git: Evaluation-as-a-Service on Confidential Data With tira-git

 The TIRA protocoll implemented in standard git workflows.